 In summary: Plex’s news and podcast sections are simply great.
 If Plex Web shows suddenly disappeared, I’m not sure anyone would miss it.
 Plex Web Shows might be more appealing if users could build their own channel list from scratch.

 Is Plex Pass worth it?

 As an alternative to cable, Plex is definitely worth trying – even if you just check out the free features.

 If you have any movies burned to a hard drive or computer, tapping into the free parts of Plex is a no brainer.
 You will be able to access that movie library on a number of over-the-top streaming devices, including Roku, Amazon Fire TV, Apple TV and NVIDIA Shield.

 If you’re serious about setting up a DVR option for OTA channels, I would suggest trying Plex Pass with the $4.99 plan.
 The HDHomeRun Connect tuners are my favorite to use, but for something portable, a Hauppauge WinTV dualHD tuner is great.

 You can always opt for a lifetime subscription to Plex Pass later if you think it is software that you will use long term.

-After a few weeks of having Plex Pass, I am already rediscovering long lost content on my PC, including some prized vacation photos and music collections.
+With Plex, I have discovered long lost content on my hard drives, including some prized vacation photos and music collections.
 I’ve become a fan of streaming services for channels that were once exclusive to cable.
-But Plex is making me question if I’m spending too much on my live TV streaming subscriptions.
+But the Plex Live TV and DVR feature is making me question if I’m spending too much on my live TV streaming subscriptions.